-Applications for the February grant round opened 1 December 2021 and closed 5 February 2022.
-In total 79 EOIs (Expressions of Interest) were submitted.
-Of these, 27 organisations progressed to stage 2 and were invited to submit a full application by the Grants Allocation Committee.
-Eventually, 23 organisations were selected to receive grant funding.
+Applications for the February grant round opened 1 December 2022 and closed 5 February 2023.
+In total 77 EOIs (Expressions of Interest) were submitted.
+Of these, 25 organisations progressed to stage 2 and were invited to submit a full application; in the end 21 organisations were selected to receive grant funding.

 List of successful Community Grant recipients

-Below are the names of each organisation that received a grant and its project/program name.
+Below are the names of each organisation that received a grant in the February 2023 round and its project or program name.

-- Agape Outreach Inc – ‘Food Rescue Grant to support the disadvantaged’
+- Agape Outreach Inc – ‘Keeping the Love in Action’

 - Jesuit Refugee Services – ‘Foodbank Program’

-- Mary Immaculate Catholic Primary School – ‘Family Assistance Project’
+- Mary Immaculate Parish Primary School – ‘Family Assistance Program’

-- We Care Connect – ‘Begin Bright: Baby to toddler support’
+- We Care Connect Ltd – ‘Begin Bright: Hunter’

 How to apply for a Community Grant in the next round